-WIN-T is the fundamental network developed for current/modular and Future Forces, providing the tactical and mobile enterprise network from theater through battalion and down to the squad.
+WIN-T is the fundamental communications network developed for current/modular and Future Forces, providing the tactical and mobile enterprise network from theater through battalion and down to the Land Warrior squad.
 While existing networks support command posts on the halt, WIN-T will extend its services to all forces, while stationary and on the move.
 The system integrates satellite and line of sight waveforms providing capacity and efficiency over current transmission systems.
 General Dynamics, the prime contractor for WIN-T displayed various elements of the program.

 One such system is the TracVision family from KVH.
 It uses gyro stabilized pedestal to keep the antenna pointing to a satellite.
 Originally designed for commercial Direct Broadcast Services (DBS) Ku band television services the system is designed as a low-profile antenna and is used for receive only.
 The company’s TracPhone systems employing Inmarsat services, are providing up to 128 kbps in uplink and downlink.

 General Dynamics C4ISR systems demonstrated the WIN-T POP Warfighter Information Network Terminal (WIN-T) Point of Presence (PoP) kit, an integrated set of systems enabling every command vehicle to hook up with the future WIN over Ku (commercial) or Ka (military) SATCOM links, at data rates of 64 to 512 Kb/s.